isc-projects/kea/doc/sphinx/man/keactrl.8.rst

 ``keactrl`` is a shell script which controls the startup, shutdown, and reconfiguration of the Kea servers (``kea-dhcp4``, ``kea-dhcp6``, ``kea-dhcp-ddns``, ``kea-ctrl-agent``, and ``kea-netconf``).
-It also provides the means for checking the current status of the servers and determining the configuration files in use.
+It also provides a way to check the current status of the servers and determine the configuration files in use.

 Configuration File
 ~~~~~~~~~~~~~~~~~~